-The word “prenup” incites an array of impassioned positions that reflect the deep values associated with the cultural notion marriage.
-Who can forget the episode of the now famous sitcom “Seinfeld” in which George Costanza is looking for ways to get out an engagement and Kramer suggests that he ask his fiancé to sign a prenuptial agreement.
+The word “prenup” can incite an array of impassioned positions that reflect personal values associated with the tradition of marriage.
+Who can forget the episode of the now-famous “Seinfeld” episode when George Costanza is looking for ways to get out of his engagement and Kramer suggests that he asks his fiancé to sign a prenuptial agreement?
 The stigma so often associated with prenuptial agreements underlies this exchange.
-This stigma stems from a logic which asks: if one is already preparing for a potential divorce, should one betting getting married at all?
+This stigma stems from a logic that asks: if one is already preparing for a potential divorce, should one be getting married at all?

-However, perhaps we shouldn’t be so quick to assume such a singular logic for the motivation of a prenuptial agreement.
-If we consider the institutional and legal complexities involved in marriages and civil unions, as well as the wide array of situations in which one enters into a marriage, prenuptials can very well give both parties a peace of mind going into the marriage.
+However, we shouldn’t be too quick to assume any singular logic for the motivation of a prenuptial agreement.
+If we consider the institutional and legal complexities involved in marriages and civil unions, as well as the wide array of situations in which one enters into a marriage, prenuptial agreements can very well give both parties peace of mind going into the marriage.

-It is important to emphasize that prenuptials cannot be signed unless both parties agree and to ensure the lack of coercion or manipulation, they are usually notarized.
+It is important to emphasize that prenuptial agreements cannot be signed unless both parties agree and to ensure the lack of coercion or manipulation, they are usually notarized.

-As lawyers, our underlying goal of any divorce, aside from the nuts and bolts work of addressing assets/debt, support, and any children issues, is to make a difficult process as painless and expedient as possible, working in the best interest of our client.
-Sometimes this is achieved with a discussion before the marriage begins as to how best to protect our clients with a prenup.
+As lawyers, our underlying goal of any divorce, aside from the nuts and bolts work of addressing assets/debt, support, and any child issues are to make a difficult process as painless and expedient as possible, working in the best interest of our client.
+Sometimes this is achieved through a discussion before the marriage begins as to how best to protect our clients with a prenup.

-As with all issues pertaining to divorce, including prenups, one of the most important things to do is become informed by talking with those who can help.
-One of our focuses at Parks Zeigler is divorce law, please feel free to ask us any questions you have and visit the testimonial section of our website to see what our clients have said about us.
+As with all issues pertaining to divorce, including prenups, one of the most important things to do is be informed.
+We have years of experience in family and divorce law, please feel free to ask us any questions you have.
+Call 888-691-9319 or fill out this short form to get started.